amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 A hazard is any property of the CRA system that has the potential to cause harm in both the user and the various systems that make up CRA.
 In CRA, there are hazards in safety (video logging, vehicle detection) and physical (mount, enclosure).

 ## 5. Critical Assumptions
+There are no critical assumptions that were made.
 ## 6. System Boundary
 The Cyclops Ride Assist system is composed of the following.